Emmyme/github-cheer/README.md

    $env:GITHUB_TOKEN = "your-github-token"
    ```

-   > **Note**: The tool works with public GitHub data by default.
-If you want to access private repositories or have higher rate limits, you can create a GitHub Personal Access Token.
+   > **Note**: A GitHub Personal Access Token is recommended to access private repositories and get higher rate limits.
+Without a token, only public repository activity is tracked.

 4. **Install git hooks** (optional):